KENE508/Prompt-Engineering-/README.md

  * Association --> Consists in finding relationships between obeservations

 ### Improving Model's performance
-1. Dimentionality reduction
+1. Dimentionality reduction --> Reducing the number of features (dimentionality means features)
-2. Hyperparameter tuning
+2. Hyperparameter tuning --> Switching hyperparameter values to get different results
-3. Ensemble methods
+3. Ensemble methods --> This is a technique that combines several models in order to produce one optimal model